 Workplace Place Mediation

-We have committed our efforts into three major arrears: organizational development, empowering the powerless, and youth development.
+We have committed our efforts into three major areas: organizational development, empowering the powerless, and youth development.
 We have also committed some of our time to train and provide our published training manuals for under-served, disadvantaged populations; grass-root organizations; individuals; and youth and organizations that work with youth.

 We have Racism, Biases, Stereotypes, Prejudices, Unintentional Racism/Prejudices, and Mediating Biases.